 College in Oxfordshire.

 I have exhibited with AFAS, The Army Arts Society, Hampshire Open Studios and as part of Oxford Artweeks.
 I work as an Education Assistant supporting the education programme for The Roche Court Educational Trust based at the New Art Centre Sculpture Park and Gallery.
-I also assist in supporting the art programme at Tedworth House, The Help for Heroes Recovery Centre in Wiltshire.

 I have won The Cohort PlC prize for best small work whilst exhibiting with AFAS in The Mall Galleries on two occasions in 2012 and 2014.
 I have also won The Linda Kitson Prize for The Butterfly Bomb Quintych, best painting of a military subject at the The Army Arts Society Annual Exhibition 2012.

 In 2012 I reached the final stages in the television art show ‘Show me the Monet’ and in the same year exhibited in a group show called ‘Loss and Disappearance’ at The, Cornerstone Gallery in Oxfordshire.
 More recently I was delighted to have a piece of work selected for ‘Open Print’ at The Salisbury Arts Centre in 2014.

 I am proud to have been able to support a number of charities with donations of work including The Malta Charities, The Felix Fund and The Army Arts Society.